arcadia-unity/fighter-tutorial/README.md

 If you forgot to create the new project in 2D mode, press the `2D` button in the Scene view.

-Starter code for the following walkthrough, with the completed file commented out, can be found at `fighter-tutorial/Assets/fighter_tutorial/core.clj`.

 ## Overview of the Arcadia Role System

 Arcadia provides an opt-in bridge to the scene graph, representing bundles of state and behavior as persistent maps called 'roles'.
 The `:state` entry holds data, and the other entries associate Unity [messages](https://docs.unity3d.com/Manual/EventFunctions.html) (also known as "event functions") with `IFn` instances, encoded as `:update`, `:fixed-update`, `:on-collision-enter`, etc (the complete list can be found in the `arcadia.core/hook-types` map).
 When a message is dispatched to the GameObject, any `IFn`s associated with that message via an attached role will be called.